BoutValentin/Svelte-AlertNotify/README.md

 	</div>
 ```
 # Utilisation
-## Props to the AlertNotify components
+## Props to the AlertNotify component

 The AlertNotify component take two props :